TCLamnidis/BareBonesBash/README.md

 ```

 The same option exists for tail, note that but options are not universal!
 Not
-every programme will use the same options!)
+every programme will use the same options!

 ```bash
 zcat ERR2020601.fastq.gz | tail -n 4
 ```

-And you can also chain them altogether (not unlike a human centipede...) _\[no
+And you can also chain them altogether _\[not unlike a human centipede...
+No
 gif here so I don't get fired]_

 ```bash